cforlando/PetAdoption-Wordpress/README.md

 ###To Install
 1. Install project to WordPress plugins folder (`wp-content/plugins/`).
-2. Activate plugin in WP backend.
+2. Activate plugin in WP Admin Panel.
-3. Provide a domain address in WP backed Settings Panel (`http://cfo-pet-adoption-server.eastus.cloudapp.azure.com` should work).
+3. Provide a domain address in WP Admin Panel Settings (`http://cfo-pet-adoption-server.eastus.cloudapp.azure.com` should work).
-4. Place Shortcode `[petadoption]` on page, post, ect. to render the plugin.
+4. Place Shortcode `[petadoption]` on page, post, etc. to render the plugin.

 ###Development
 * Do take notice of the `.gitmodules`.
 There are numerous git submodules being used for the front-end development.